Last updated on March 19th, 2019

 Unlike a judge in court, a mediator cannot make any decisions for the couple.
 Instead, the mediator works to keep communication flowing between the couple, even to help them learn to empathize with each other.
 It is up to the parties in the divorce situation, as to what they will do about the suggestions that are given.

 One source estimates that mediation is worked out through four to ten sessions.
-That translates to about 90 days, versus the average litigated case in court of more than a year.
+That translates to about 90 days, versus the year it takes to litigate the case in court.
 The average litigated case can also cost around five times as much as a case worked out through mediation.

 Is Mediation the Best Choice?